 Brandon Warmke works on various moral, social, and political topics in both philosophy and psychology, including moral responsibility, forgiveness, free expression, and public discourse.
 With Justin Tosi, he has written for CNN, Aeon, The Conversation, and MarketWatch, and their academic work has been featured by The Atlantic, New York Times Magazine, HuffPost, Scientific American, Forbes, Vox, Commentary Magazine, and The Guardian.

-His first book, Grandstanding: The Use and Abuse of Moral Talk, which explores the ethics of public discourse with co-author Justin Tosi, will be published by Oxford University Press in 2020.
+His first book, Grandstanding: The Use and Abuse of Moral Talk (OUP), co-authored with Justin Tosi, was published in 2020.

 "Responsibility and Situationism," forthcoming, Oxford Handbook of Moral Responsibility.

 “Moral Grandstanding as a Threat to Free Expression,” (with Justin Tosi), forthcoming, Social Philosophy and Policy.